-First and foremost you want to check the engine compartment.
+First and foremost, you want to check the engine compartment.
 This is somewhat similar to a car or vehicle.
-Checking the heavy equipment’s engine will save you headaches and money in the long run.
+Doing this will help save you much desired time and money in the long run!
 If the engine on the piece of equipment doesn’t work or is failing, it could require you to replace it.

-You're going to want to check the hoses and make sure they aren’t cracking out.
+When you inspect your equipment’s engine, be sure to check the hoses and make sure they aren’t cracking out.
 Next, check the fluid levels - there should be coolant, hydraulic fluid, and oil.
-Check the levels of these fluids before you fire the machine up.
-If there is not enough fluids in the machinery it could mean that the equipment was not properly maintained and could end up costing you a lot on repairs or even a replacement.
+If there is not enough of these fluids, it could mean that the equipment was not properly maintained and could end up costing you a lot on repairs or even a replacement.

-You want to check the radiator, all the seals, gaskets, and air filters.
+You also want to check the radiator, all the seals, gaskets, and air filters.
 Sound familiar?
-It should, those are all components of a vehicle, just on a larger scale.
+It should, as these are all components of a vehicle!

-If the heavy equipment you’re looking to purchase has blades or buckets, you want to inspect them as well.
-What you want to look for is extra worn or broken teeth, as well as the bucket.
+If the heavy equipment you’re looking to purchase has blades or buckets, you will want to inspect them as well.
+Look for extra worn or broken teeth, as well as the bucket.
 If you notice any damages, you may need to start thinking about possible repair or purchasing new attachments.